-The front section of the camera body contains the CCD chamber, shutter, electronics, and desiccant plug.
-The rear section contains the heat exchanger, fan, power supply for 12VDC operation in the field, and fuse.
-The red front cover has a round black mounting plate with 3 inch threads and dovetail shape.
+The black anodized portion of the camera body contains the CCD chamber, electronics, desiccant plug, gas purge valve, heat exchanger, fan and a power supply for 12VDC operation in the field.
+The red front cover contains the shutter mechanism and mounting plate with 3 inch threads.
 The front cover may be removed from the camera body without exposing the CCD chamber to the air.
 The accessory plate is shimmed at the factory to provide a flat mounting surface that is parallel to the CCD.
 Under normal use, it should not be removed.
 If it is removed, please note the location of the shims around the screws holding the plate to the front cover so that they may be replaced in the same configuration.
-The rear cover has rack handles, fan and heat sink, plus ventilation slots for air circulation which should not be blocked or covered.
+The rear cover has rack handles, fan and heat sink, plus ventilation slots for air circulation.
 Two water circulation fittings are found on the side of the camera opposite the power and other electrical connections.
+Access to the gas purge valve is inside the front cover, next to the desiccant plug, on the CCD chamber.